Everything Lean For Leaders And Their Teams

 • Charging (Empowerment): The best leaders don’t do things for themselves.
 They coach and teach their team, but most importantly, they give their team the opportunity to try things.
 People only learn and get better when they are allowed to make their own decisions.

 • Creativity: A boss can have an average career by playing it safe.
-But if he wants to be outstanding leader, you will have to think a little differently than others.
+But if he wants to be outstanding leader, he will have to think a little differently than others.
 Trying new things can be risky, but the rewards are greater.

 Leave a Reply